The Dhoti, the Toothache, and the Great Bengali Flapping Problem

 They look like us before we became us.

 And perhaps that is the most irritating part.
 I mock them, but I carry them.
-Their laziness, their wit, their vanity, their music, their sulking, their impossible hunger for respect.
+Their laziness, wit, vanity, music, sulking, and impossible hunger for respect.
 Their genius for complaint.
-Their tragic faith that a sentence, properly sharpened, can still wound the universe.
+Their faith that a sentence, properly sharpened, can still wound the universe.

 The tooth goes on throbbing.